Some device configurations can change while the app is running. These include, but aren't limited to:

 Recreation example

-language changes, the system recreates the activity.
-Consequently, the system
+If the language changes, the system recreates the activity.
+When this happens,

 User expectations

-A user of an app expects state to be preserved.
-If a user is filling out a form and opens another app in multi-window mode to reference information, it would be a bad user experience if they returned to a cleared form, or to somewhere else in the app entirely.
-You must ensure a consistent experience through configuration changes and activity recreation.
+The user of an app expects state to be preserved.
+If a user is filling out a form and opens another app in multi-window mode to reference information, it is a bad user experience if they return to a cleared form or to somewhere else in the app entirely.
+As a developer, you must provide a consistent user experience through configuration changes and activity recreation.

-To verify whether state is preserved in your application, you can perform actions that cause configuration changes both while the app is foregrounded and while it is in the background.
+To verify whether state is preserved in your application, you can perform actions that cause configuration changes both while the app is in the foreground and while it is in the background.
 These actions include:

 - Rotating the device